vivin/regula/README.md

 In the above example, we first call `regula.bind()` to bind all our constraints to the elements they have been defined on.
 Then, we call `regula.validate()` that performs all the validation.
 This function returns an array of constraint violations, that you can then examine to see which elements failed validation.
 That's all there is to it!

 There is a lot more I haven't gone over, but I hope that these simple examples show you how powerful Regula is, and also how easy it is to use.
-I hope you give it a chance and try it out.
+I hope you give it a chance and [try it out](https://github.com/vivin/regula/downloads); 1.2.3 is the latest version.
 Suggestions and comments are always welcome!
 For more information, you can take a look at the [wiki](https://github.com/vivin/regula/wiki).

 ###Going forward